American dies of coronavirus in China as toll set to surpass SARS

 Hundreds of foreigners have been evacuated out of Wuhan over the past two weeks.
 A second evacuation plane to airlift Australians out of Wuhan was delayed after China did not give it clearance to land, Australian officials said on Saturday.

 Global equity markets and government debt yields slumped on Friday, as growing concerns about the virus’ impact on global growth overshadowed a strong U.S. jobs report.
+[L8N2A759R]

 Apple Inc APPL.O, however, said it was working to reopen its China corporate offices and call centers next week, and was making preparations to reopen retail stores there.